PTG-Kitware/angel_system/unity/ARUI/Readme_ARUI.txt

 The first column indicates if the row is a maintask (0) or subtask (1) of the last main task.
 The second column provides the text of the task.

-To set the current task the use has to do, call:
+To set the current task the user has to do, call:
     AngelARUI.Instance.SetCurrentTaskID(index);

-the integer value 'index' presents the row index in the 'tasks' array. (eg. index 4 would be {"1", "Text example Subtask 2 of MainTask 1"}) if the index does not match with the given task graph, the function call is ignored.
+The integer value 'index' presents the row index in the 'tasks' array. (eg. index 4 would be {"1", "Text example Subtask 2 of MainTask 1"})
+If the index does not match with the given task graph, the function call is ignored.

-Examples can be found in "TapTestData.cs"
+Examples can be found in "TapTestData.cs".

 **** MRTK settings
 For eye-tracking to work, the user has to give permission to the eye-tracking.
 Also, eye-tracking has to be enabled in the MRTK toolkit.